melvinsevi/MVA-Enhancing-IP-Adapter-Generation-Diversit/README.md

     <img src="https://github.com/melvinsevi/MVA-Enhancing-IP-Adapter-Generation-Diversity/blob/main/Capture%20d'%C3%A9cran%202024-01-16%20030415.png" alt="Image 2" width="400">
 </div>

+Here's a figure of our modification and at the right the figure from the original model extracted from the paper.

 ## Features

 - **Additional Image Prompt Capability:** IP-Adapter enhances pretrained text-to-image diffusion models by introducing an extra image prompt capability.